open/close all folders

 - Always Save the Girl: Old Joe will just about anything to save his wife.
 However, when given an option to stop his past self from meeting her, he refuses.
 He cannot sacrifice their relationship.

-- Anti-Villain: Old Joe turns out to be one.
-He has sympathetic goals but is willing to do unspeakable things to achieve them (though he's also tormented by guilt when he does).
+- Anti-Villain: He has sympathetic goals but is willing to do unspeakable things to achieve them (though he's also tormented by guilt when he does).

 - Apologetic Attacker: He cried after killing the first Rainmaker prospect.